kazewong/jim/docs/tutorials/jim_guide.md

 logit(\theta) = \ln{\frac{\theta}{1-\theta}}
 $$

-To set up bound-to-unbound transform, we use the transform class `BoundToUnbound`:
+To set up bound-to-unbound transform, we use the transformation class `BoundToUnbound` provided in `jimgw.transforms`:

 ```
 from jimgw.transforms import BoundToUnbound